 “There may come a time, sooner than any of us likes to think, when the systems of industrial agriculture and global trade break down and homeless people outnumber people with homes.”
-He concludes that local farming and strong communities “will be essential in a crisis and in whatever society survives it.” (emphasis added)
+Local farming and strong communities “will be essential in a crisis and in whatever society survives it.” -- Jonathan Franzen

-Is it too Late to Stop Global Warming?
+Is it too late to stop climate change?

-NASA scientist Jim Hansen introduced the “too late” language about climate change in 2005, arguing that “We have to stabilize emissions of carbon dioxide within a decade, or temperatures will warm by more than one degree [C].”
-We did not, and his prediction is now reality.
-Hansen also warned fifteen years ago, “we don’t have much time left”.
+NASA scientist Jim Hansen introduced the “too late” language about climate change in 2005, arguing that “We have to stabilize emissions of carbon dioxide within a decade, or temperatures will warm by more than one degree [C]... we don’t have much time left”.”
+We did not stabilize emissions, and his warming prediction is now a reality.

-Last year, the IPCC set another guide-post.
+In 2018, the IPCC set another guidepost.
 Holding temperatures to 1.5 degrees Celsius will require a clean energy transition to be far advanced by 2030.
-And to keep temperatures to 2 degrees Celsius we have until 2050 to largely decarbonize the global economy.
+And the 2022 IPCC report made it clear that to keep temperatures to 2 degrees Celsius we have until 2050 to largely decarbonize the global economy.
 When scientists say “too late” on climate change, what they mean simply is that we have foreclosed any likelihood of staying within a particular global warming temperature target.

 If governments take no serious action at all in the coming few decades, then we are likely to wind up at between 3 and 5 degrees Celsius of heating.
 To put that last number in perspective, during the last Ice Age, when my hometown in New York state was covered by hundreds of meters of ice, the world was only 5 degrees Celsius colder than it is now.
 Unchecked we are on track for a warming that could easily hit Ice Age magnitude, only in the opposite direction, within the lifetime of my students.

-So how can Franzen and others possibly say we should admit defeat?
-His main argument is that this possibility of holding future heating to a range, from 2 to 5 degrees, does not really exist.
+So how can people possibly say we should admit defeat?
+Franzen's main argument is that this possibility of holding future heating to a range, from 2 to 5 degrees, does not really exist.
 Instead, we are already headed across a tipping point:

 Unless, perhaps, there is some other way that it could be too late.
 Increasingly, people I talk with are fearful that 2 degrees Celsius alone would be enough to trigger global societal collapse.
 Could this really happen?
 Let’s dig into this question in the next post.